-Our pediatric expertise encompasses the entire range of pediatric care, from comprehensive eye examinations to diagnosis and treatment, as well as pediatric surgery.
-One of our physicians, Dr. Jafar Hasan, is a pediatric ophthalmologist with advanced special training and experience focused on the unique needs of young eyes.
-Dr. Hasan sees his own patients and confers with our doctors to ensure all of Edina Eye’s pediatric patients receive the finest, most thorough, and knowledgeable care in the Twin Cities.
+Our pediatric expertise encompasses the entire range of pediatric care, from comprehensive eye examinations to diagnosis and treatment of various medical problems, including pediatric surgery.
+One of our physicians, Dr. Jafar Hasan, is a fellowship trained pediatric ophthalmologist with advanced expertise and experience focused on the unique needs of young eyes.
+Dr. Hasan provides Edina Eye’s pediatric patients with the finest, most thorough, and knowledgeable care in the Twin Cities.

 Children and Young People Need Help Identifying Problems